 6. New tea drinks were popular and “Third space” became increasingly important

-In the food and dining sector, investors preferred new tea drink brands featuring good-quality raw materials (fresh milk replacing creamer + high quality tea base), high prices and upgraded retail space in 2018.
+In the food and dining sector in 2018, investors preferred new tea drink brands, which feature good-quality raw materials (fresh milk replacing creamer + high quality tea base), high prices and upgraded retail space.
 Following the trend of previous two years, over 15 new tea drink brands obtained funding support, which occupied over one fourth of food and dining investment cases collected by Luxe.Co in 2018.

 Among these new tea drink brands, one of the main features was to emphasize on “third space”.
 Some stores emphasized on youthful and fashionable atmosphere, such as Hey Tea (喜茶), Naixue Tea (奈雪的茶) and Le Le Cha (乐乐茶) .
 Some stores emphasized on the traditional tea culture with a high-end and business market positioning, such as Teasoon and Teasure (煮葉).
 In order to better convey the brand culture and extend customers’ staying time, many brands upgraded their store space in 2018.
 Hey Tea launched “black and gold” themed stores, Hey Tea Pink stores featuring young girls’ pink fantasies, and DP (Daydream Project), which was collaborated with independent designers.
 Naixue Tea launched large-scaled stores (over 200 sqm) and created different lifestyle aesthetic scenes with various designers.